- [Soundcard interfacing]

 In 1983 I bought a CHE-1, a cloned-and-improved Apple-II, developed by Computer Hobbyclub Eindhoven.
-The first Hell-software that I used, ran on this machine (yes, loaded from a cassette recorder/player).
-It was developed by Klaas Robers, PA0KLS (ref.
+The first Hell-software that I used, ran on this machine.
+In those days, sofwtare was loaded from a cassette recorder/player!
+The Hell software was developed by Klaas Robers, PA0KLS (ref.
 1).
-It was a whopping 2 kB in size, written in assembler and/or machine language.
+It was a whopping 2 kB in size, and was written in assembler and/or machine language.
 This Hell-software can be downloaded here (this is an Apple .dsk file that also includes an RTTY and an SSTV program).
 The screenshots below, and those of the instructions & explanations included as part of the program are here.

 Fig. 1: screen-captures of the PAØKLS Hellschreiber for Apple II

 I was able to run this software under Windows® with an Apple-II emulator (ref.
 40):

 "Apple -Hell - Schreiber" by Klaas Robers (PA0KLS), running on Apple ][ emulator for Windows